tabz11/OP_RETURN-protocols/README.md

 # OP_RETURN-protocols
+This software was used for ananlysis of OP_RETURN meta data.
-This software extracts OP_RETURN data and writes to a .txt file
+This software extracts OP_RETURN data and writes to a .txt file.
+This .txt file can later be exported to any database